Sitting on the panel at the Hubspot GROW event, I was posed a question that made me stop and think...

 The main point of contention for many executives who pay lip service to agile, is that they rarely want to decentralise decision making.
 But this is essential if they are to realise the benefits of agile.
 If you or your manager falls into this category I’d suggest this great book Plain Talk: Lessons from a Business Maverick by Ken Iverson who led Nucor through an unprecedented reign of success and puts a lot of the success down to decentralisation (here’s a good overview of the main points).

 Going further ahead to the long term, the crystal ball gets hazier but let’s just progress the principles discussed so far.
-If we accept we will work in more agile and interdisciplinary teams, this will increase the pressure for roles to become more specialised.
+Working in more agile and interdisciplinary teams, roles will need to become more specialised.

-But what happens when a good portion of the workforce is now specialised and highly skilled at working cross functionally?
+But what happens when a good portion of the workforce is now both specialised, and highly skilled at working cross-functionally?
 Permanent work arrangements may not provide maximum value for employees and employers.
-This, in turn will see a rise in the use of contingent and freelance labour as talent is deployed to meet specific challenges, as and when required.
+This, in turn will see a rise in the use of Contingent and freelance labour as talent is deployed to meet specific challenges, as and when required.

 I also think we will look to better understand how to maximise team efficiency.
 Team dynamics can disrupt even the best performers.
 For the best outcomes there must be a balance of do-er’s, thinkers, relationship makers and excitement builders.
 So when looking at talent acquisition, whether contingent or otherwise, I expect to see project teams assessed not just on the basis of their individual skills but also with a view to balancing soft skills to maximise the output of the team.